stat6250-s17/course-questions-wiki/week-02/README.md

 [basic_recipe_for_loading_data_from_remote_Excel_file (from Week 2 Overview)]
+- Question (mcardoso3-stat6250): Is it necessary to add the filename clear statement in SAS?
+- Answer (mcardoso3-stat6250):  Though it is not required, the filename clear statement can be useful for freeing the filename and temporary storage location in order to better use resources.
 * *Question (aalshehry−stat6250):* Is it mandatory to use “filename tempfile clear;” step?
 Why?
 - Question (lzhao−stat6250): Do we possible to transfer data from SAS dataset to an excel file?
 How?
 - Question (yyan11−stat6250): What would happen if we do not provide a URL while making a GET request?